G-Node/nix/docs/slicing_and_indices.md

 ### Validity of ranges

 Validity of ranges depends on the dimension type and the RangeMatch rule.
-The current implementation in NIX will swap start and end positions if end < start.
-This swapping is done **before** an index is calculated.
+Start position **must not** be larger than the end position.
+A start position that is greater than the end position will lead to an invalid range.
 *RangeMatch::Exclusive* might lead to the situation that the end index is less than the start index.
 This will lead to an **invalid** range.
 If start and end indices are the same the range is **valid**.

 ## Data retrieval via Tag and MultiTag